mramshaw/Google-Assistant/README.md

 These are the concepts to be established in the dialogue, such as `departure date` or `animals`.

+In general they are useful for [whitelisting](https://en.wikipedia.org/wiki/White_list) a finite set of acceptable values.
+For instance, a finite list of cities (such as "New York, Paris, Tokyo").
+For maintaining an _infinite list_ (such as ___any___ city) they do not work well.

+For certain specialized uses where they can be precisely defined programmatically (such as __dates__, for instance) they work exceptionally well.

 For more information, refer to the documentation:

     http://dialogflow.com/docs/entities